latentflip/nodesecurity-blog/articles/2014-01-21-Lenovo-IX2-Remote-Root-via-CSRF-Multiple-Vulnerabilities.md

 **Hidden Page allows user to enable SSH and set Port+Password**
 Example: http://ix2-dl/manage/diagnostics.html
 This page allows a user to set the root SSH password and port, prefixed by the easily bruteforced word 'soho'.
 I.E. password test requires a logon password of sohotest.
-It appears this is intended behaviour, but is a huge risk given that there are no anti-CSRF tokens present on the page.
+It appears this is intended behavior, but is a huge risk given that there are no anti-CSRF tokens present on the page.

 **Information Leakage**
 The Lenovo device automatically sets the internal address to http://ix2-dl.local via MDNS.
 This makes it a whole lot easier to exploit the formentioned CSRF Vulnerabilities.